(Photo courtesy of NetPS Plant Finder)

 Other Names: Umbrella Grass, Umbrella Sedge

 This variety is a semi-aquatic, grass-like plant producing a mound of green stems with green bracts; perfect for pond side planting or in wet areas of the garden; will tolerat drier conditions once established

-Umbrella Plant's attractive grassy leaves remain green in color throughout the season.
+Umbrella Plant's attractive grassy leaves remain green in color throughout the season on a plant with a mounded habit of growth.
 It features subtle clusters of tan star-shaped flowers with green bracts at the ends of the stems from mid to late summer.
-The fruit is not ornamentally significant.

 Umbrella Plant is an herbaceous annual with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.